nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     specifying any tags after it.

 Examples:
-*  `edit 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `:edit 1 -p 91234567 -e johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 -n Betsy Crower -t ` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `:edit 2 -n Betsy Crower -t ` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

 ### Locating persons by name: `find`